 -g |

 This feature computes a distribution of topologies from perturbed versions of the input system.
-This option requires specifying the number of samples and the desired magnitude of the perturbation.
-Perturbations are sampled from a normal Gaussian centered at the origin and with a standard deviation equal to the specified magnitude times the square root of the Voronoi cell area, in two dimensions, or the cubed root of the Voronoi cell volume, in three dimensions; a magnitude of 0.05 is suggested. | ||
+The input structure is replicated to build a sufficiently large sample, and perturbations are applied.
+The first parameter specifies the target sample count and the second specifies the perturbation magnitude.
+Perturbations are sampled from a normal Gaussian centered at the origin and with a standard deviation equal to the specified magnitude times the square root of the Voronoi cell area, in two dimensions, or the cubed root of the Voronoi cell volume, in three dimensions; a magnitude of 0.05 is suggested.
+Good-Turing coverage and Chao1 estimates are included in the output distribution file. |

 -r |

 To each indeterminate structure type is associated two resolving structure types, with one preferred.
 If more perturbed copies resolve to the non-preferred structure type than to the preferred type, then that is considered the resolved type; otherwise the preferred type is considered the resolved type.
 This feature requires a filter that includes information about which structure types are indeterminate and how they should be resolved.
 By default, 5 perturbations are considered, though a different number can be specified at the command line.
-Output includes both the indeterminate and resolved structure types. | ||
+Output includes both the indeterminate and resolved structure types. |

 -c |

 Clusters of defect atoms are identified and recorded.
 Each defect and crystal cluster is assigned a unique index, ordered by size.
 Positive indices indicate crystal clusters; negative indices indicate defect clusters.
 Also recorded for each atom is the size of the cluster to which it belongs.
-By default, all atoms with structure types listed in the specified filter are treated as crystalline, and defect clusters are built only from atoms whose struc- ture types are not listed.
+By default, all atoms with structure types listed in the specified filter are treated as crystalline, and defect clusters are built only from atoms whose structure types are not listed.
 If an index is specified, then only atoms with that structure type are considered crystalline for the purpose of cluster analysis, and clusters are built from atoms with other structure types.
 If the -r option is specified, then cluster analysis uses resolved types for analysis.

 |